aceeric/ociregistry/README.md

   clientAuth: none # or verify
 ```

 By default, the server runs over HTTP.
-The following permutations are supported for HTTP/S:
+The following permutations are supported for HTTPS:

 | Config | Description |
 |-|-|